levisstrauss/Linear-algebra-machine-learning-and-data-science/README.md

+## LINEAR ALGEBRA FOR MACHINE LEARNING AND DATA SCIENCE

-# Week 1: System of Linear equation
+## Week 1: System of Linear equation

 ### Linear Algebra for Machine Learning and Data Science
     - Two lines of system of linear equations: intecepting point is the unique solution